Mississippi State Penitentiary: 2000s to 2020s

-In February, 2020, a federal lawsuit was filed on behalf of over 150 inmates by rappers Jay-Z and Yo Gotti regarding "inhumane and dangerous conditions" at the prison.
-A Federal Department of Justice Civil Rights investigation was commenced in February 2020, to examine whether prisoners were adequately protected from violence in Parchman and three other Mississippi state prisons, whether Parchman failed in its responsibility for suicide prevention and mental-health care, and whether there were excessive use of solitary confinement in Parchman.
+In February 2020, a federal lawsuit was filed on behalf of over 150 inmates by rappers Jay-Z and Yo Gotti regarding "inhumane and dangerous conditions" at the prison.
+A Federal Department of Justice Civil Rights investigation began in February 2020, to examine whether prisoners were adequately protected from violence in Parchman and three other Mississippi state prisons, whether Parchman failed in its responsibility for suicide prevention and mental-health care, and whether there were excessive use of solitary confinement in Parchman.

 In April 2022, the Justice Department reported that conditions at the facility were inhumane due to years of neglect by the state.

 Location and composition

 Mississippi State Penitentiary is in an unincorporated area in Sunflower County, Mississippi.

 The prison which occupies 18000 acre of land, has 53 buildings with a total of 922966 sqft of space.
 As of 2010 the institution can house 4,536 inmates.
 1,109 people, as of 2010, work at MSP.
 Most of MDOC's agricultural enterprise farming activity occurs at MSP.
 Mississippi Prison Industries has a work program at MSP, with about 190 inmates participating.
 The road from the front entrance to the back entrance stretches 5.4 mi.
 Donald Cabana, who served as the superintendent and executioner of MSP, said, "the sheer magnitude of the place was difficult to comprehend on first viewing."

 "Parchman" appears as a place on highway maps.
 The "Parchman" dot represents the MSP main entrance and several MSP buildings, with the prison territory located to the west of the main entrance.
 The main entrance, a metal gate with "Mississippi State Penitentiary" in large letters, is located at the intersection of U.S. Route 49W and Mississippi Highway 32, on the west side of 49W.

 The Mississippi Blues Trail marker is located at the Parchman main entrance.
 Passersby are not permitted to stop to photograph buildings at the Parchman main entrance.
 The rear entrance is about 10 mi east of Shelby, at MS 32.
+Known as the "Back Gate", this entrance was closed from 2017 to 2022 to stop smuggling of goods.
 A private portion of Highway 32 extends from the main entrance of MSP to the rear entrance of MSP.
 U.S. 49W is a major highway used to travel to MSP.

 The prison facility is located near the northern border of Sunflower County.
 The City of Drew is 8 mi south of MSP, and Ruleville is about 15 mi from MSP.
 Parchman is south of Tutwiler, about 90 mi south of Memphis, Tennessee, and about 120 mi north of Jackson.